crtez/ExportRunHistory/README.md

 Try using the [pandas](https://pandas.pydata.org/) data analysis library in Python and Jupyter Notebook to garner interesting insights about your data, like average run time, outliers, and more!

+The [test_analysis.ipynb](https://github.com/crtez/ExportRunHistory/blob/trunk/test_analysis.ipynb) file in this repository is a good example of what you can do with your data.

 ## Important Notes
 Boons will appear as "ZeusBonusBounceTrait" or "SpeedDamageTrait" and so on.